GeekLifeNow/geeklifenow.github.io/_posts/2019-9-17-PS-AD-Onboarding.md

 ## What this script is and is not:

 This script is designed for one-off usage.
 It is not designed to ingest a .csv/.xlsx/.txt file of data and churn out accounts.
 Will it probably be the basis for that in my shop?
 You bet!
-If this structure works out well, then it will most liekly morph into the larger bulk account creation monstrosities that we can then put to good use.
+If this structure works out well, then it will most likely morph into the larger bulk account creation monstrosities that we can then put to good use.

 This script does not have polished logging.
 I do have quite a bit of try/catch blocks to at least spit out error mesage to the console that would be helpful to whoever is using it.
 One of the most important would be, "Hey dude, this account exists alerady!"